G Tide II

 The pumping trick can nevertheless be used for free on any day when the range of natural tides is smaller than the maximum range: the water level at high tide can be pumped up to the maximum.
 Table G.11 gives the power delivered if the boost height is set to h, that is, the range in the pool is just double the external range.
 A doubling of vertical range is easy at neap tides, since neap tides are typically about half as high as spring tides.
 Pumping the pool at neaps so that the full springs range is used thus allows neap tides to deliver roughly twice as much power as they would offer without pumping.
 So a system with pumping would show two-weekly variations in power of just a factor of 2 instead of 4.

-Getting “always-on” tidal power by using two basins
+Getting âalways-onâ tidal power by using two basins

-Here’s a neat idea: have two basins, one of which is the “full” basin and one the “empty” basin; every high tide, the full basin is topped up; every low tide, the empty basin is emptied.
+Hereâs a neat idea: have two basins, one of which is the âfullâ basin and one the âemptyâ basin; every high tide, the full basin is topped up; every low tide, the empty basin is emptied.
 [2] These toppings-up and emptyings could be done either passively through sluices, or actively by pumps (using the trick mentioned above).
 Whenever power is required, water is allowed to flow from the full basin to the empty basin, or (better in power terms) between one of the basins and the sea.
 The capital cost of a two-basin scheme may be bigger because of the need for extra walls; the big win is that power is available all the time, so the facility can follow demand.

-We can use power generated from the empty basin to pump extra water into the full basin at high tide, and similarly use power from the full basin to pump down the empty basin at low tide.
+Figure G.12.
+Different ways to use the tidal pumping trick.
+Two lagoons are located at sea-level. (a) One simple way of using two lagoons is to label one the high pool and the other the low pool; when the surrounding sea level is near to high tide, let water into the high pool, or actively pump it in (using electricity from other sources); and similarly, when the sea level is near to low tide, empty the low pool, either passively or by active pumping; then whenever power is sufficiently valuable, generate power on demand by letting water from the high pool to the low pool. (b) Another arrangement that might deliver more power per unit area has no flow of water between the two lagoons.
+While one lagoon is being pumped full or pumped empty, the other lagoon can deliver steady, demand-following power to the grid.
+Pumping may be powered by bursty sources such as wind, by spare power from the grid (say, nuclear power stations), or by the other half of the facility, using one lagoonâs power to pump the other lagoon up or down.We can use power generated from the empty basin to pump extra water into the full basin at high tide, and similarly use power from the full basin to pump down the empty basin at low tide.
 This self-pumping would boost the total power delivered by the facility without ever needing to buy energy from the grid.
-It’s a delightful feature of a two-pool solution that the optimal time to pump water into the high pool is high tide, which is also the optimal time to generate power from the low pool.
-Similarly, low tide is the perfect time to pump down the low pool, and it’s the perfect time to generate power from the high pool.
-In a simple simulation, I’ve found that a two-lagoon system in a location with a natural tidal range of 4 m can, with an appropriate pumping schedule, deliver a steady power of 4.5 W/m2 (MacKay, 2007a).
-One lagoon’s water level is always kept above mean sea-level; the other lagoon’s level is always kept below mean sea-level.
+Itâs a delightful feature of a two-pool solution that the optimal time to pump water into the high pool is high tide, which is also the optimal time to generate power from the low pool.
+Similarly, low tide is the perfect time to pump down the low pool, and itâs the perfect time to generate power from the high pool.
+In a simple simulation, Iâve found that a two-lagoon system in a location with a natural tidal range of 4 m can, with an appropriate pumping schedule, deliver a steady power of 4.5 W/m2 (MacKay, 2007a).
+One lagoonâs water level is always kept above mean sea-level; the other lagoonâs level is always kept below mean sea-level.
 This power density of 4.5 W/m2 is 50% bigger than the maximum possible average power density of an ordinary tide-pool in the same location (3 W/m2).
 The steady power of the lagoon system would be more valuable than the intermittent and less-flexible power from the ordinary tide-pool.

 A two-basin system could also function as a pumped-storage facility.